tterb/gatsby-plugin-disqus/README.md

 	]
 }
 ```
-  7. In a new terminal window, `cd` to your workspace folder and run `yarn && yarn workspace <example-site> run develop`.
+  7. In a new terminal window, navigate to your workspace folder and run `yarn && yarn workspace <example-site> run develop`.

-If you have unanswered questions, would like help with enhancing or debugging the plugin, feel free create an [issue](https://github.com/tterb/gatsby-plugin-disqus/issues/new) or submit a [pull request](https://github.com/tterb/gatsby-plugin-disqus/pulls)
+If you have unanswered questions or would like help with enhancing or debugging the plugin, feel free create an [issue](https://github.com/tterb/gatsby-plugin-disqus/issues/new) or submit a [pull request](https://github.com/tterb/gatsby-plugin-disqus/pulls).